nirmata/kyverno-notation-aws/ATTESTATION_VERIFICATION_PROPOSAL.md

 ## Fetching Artifacts
 We can use the same logic as used in notary implementation for kyverno.
 1. Use `Referrers` method in [remote pkg](https://pkg.go.dev/github.com/google/go-containerregistry/pkg/v1/remote#Referrers) to get a list of all the referrers in the image.
-2. Match the list to the list of `attestationType` to filter all the desired attestations.
+2. Match the list to the list of `attestations` to filter all the desired attestations.

-Note: We should convert the `attestationType` array recieved to a `map[string]bool` to reduce time complexity while matching artifacts
+Note: We should use `remote.Reuse` to reduce fetching time
 ## Verifying Artifacts

 Since, the flow for verification of images and attestations are really similar as the signature is attached to the digest of image and attestation in the exact same way.